Cover of Anarchism: A Very Short Introduction

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Anarchism: A Very Short Introduction:
+The most popular highlights from Anarchism: A Very Short Introduction, saved by readers on Screvi.

 “Every state protects the privileges of the powerful.”